 The avalanche pulser circuit is used to make high voltage pulse with less than a nanosecond rise time at the output part of the timing system.
 The timing jitter of the arbitrary delayed timing signal for triggering each component is mainly determined by a time jitter of the avalanche pulser.
-The required avalanche pulser outputs are 140 V and 50 V for the Gun-Start/Stop trigger and the Experimental/Laser triggers, respectively. synchronized timing pulse is applied to the avalanche pulser circuit as a trigger.
-The time jitter of avalanche pulser is strongly dependent on the leading-edge of the drive pulse for the avalanche transistor.
-To get good leading-edge of the drive pulse, a transistor is used as a pre-amplifier with gain 5 and an emitter follower circuit is used for the last pre-amplifying stage to provide low output impedance.
+The required avalanche pulser outputs are 140 V for the Gun-start and stop triggers and the 50 V for the Experimental and Laser triggers, respectively.
+The synchronized timing pulse, which is sliced out by the fast GaAs rf switch, is applied to the avalanche pulser circuit as a trigger.
+The time jitter of avalanche pulser is strongly dependent on the leading-edge and the voltage of the drive pulse for the avalanche transistor.
+To get good leading-edge of the drive pulse, a transistor is used as a pre-amplifier with gain 5 (the output voltage: \sim 3V) and an emitter follower circuit is used for the last pre-amplifying stage of the circuit to provide low output impedance.
 In this circuit, two transistors are used to provide the drive pulse with good leading-edge for avalanche transistor.
 The timing jitter of this circuit was smaller than that of the circuit, which uses only one transistor in emitter ground circuit.